Risk-Aware Decision Making in Restless Bandits: Theory and Algorithms for Planning and Learning: Numerical Analysis

-We evaluate the risk-aware Whittle index policy through numerical experiments to validate the robustness and efficacy of our models in both planning and learning contexts.
-We consider two applications, \textit{machine maintenance}, and \textit{patient scheduling}.
+We evaluate the risk-aware Whittle index policy through numerical experiments to validate the robustness and efficacy of our models in both planning and learning contexts for both finite and infinite horizons.
+Code is available at \cite{Anonymous}.

-We first describe planning experiments assessing our model’s performance under various parameter configurations for a machine maintenance problem instance which is generated synthetically and aligns with \cite{akbarzadeh2019restless}.
-In the second set of experiments, we evaluate the learning algorithm for LRRMAB, based on both the synthetic machine maintenance model and patient scheduling for the advanced breast cancer models created from real-world data in \cite{le2016structural}.